 Carbon Impact:We’re working with the U.S. Fish and Wildlife Service (USFWS) to buy and restore about 1,180 acres of marginal farmland within the boundary of Red River NWR.
-Using donations from Go Zero, the Fund will restore the entire acreage to its native bottomland hardwood forest habitat in two phases.
+Using donations from our carbon and climate programs, the Fund is restoring the entire acreage to its native bottomland hardwood forest habitat in two phases.
 Once restored, the land will be conveyed to the USFWS as an addition to the Red River National Wildlife Refuge for permanent protection and long-term stewardship.

 The Cypress, oak, and hickory trees will remove an estimated 426,000 short tons of CO2 from the atmosphere as they grow over the next 100 years.

 Benefits:Wildlife: Over 80,000 waterfowl utilize the refuge for feeding and resting annually and over 200 species of neo-tropical migratory song birds seek refuge here.